SidGanesan/SidGanesan/README.md

 # Awards

+### National Stock Valuation Competition

+Winner. *Sep 2019*

+Competed against other New Zealand University teams in building a financial model to value the company and provided an investment recommendation for SPK.NZX.

 ### VUWBIC Stock Valuation Competition

 Winner. *Jul 2019*

-As part of a team of 4, valued and provided investment recommendation on WHS.NZX.
+As part of a team of 4, valued and provided investment recommendations on WHS.NZX.
 We were assessed on the complexity of our valuation model and the depth of our analysis of the business.

-### National Stock Valuation Competition

-Winner. *Sep 2019*

-Competed against other New Zealand Universities in building a financial model to value and provided investment recommendation on SPK.NZX.

 ### CFA Institute Equity Research Competition